 “I saw well why the gods do not speak to us openly, nor let us answer.
 Till that word can be dug out of us, why should they hear the babble that we think we mean?
 How can they meet us face to face till we have faces?”
 C.S.
 Lewis, Till We Have Faces

 The problem of marginalization is fundamentally one of deception tied to power and allegiances.
 Biblically speaking, deception is frequently portrayed as a problem of the heart rather than merely buying into false premises.
-One buys into false premises about themselves and others because they want to.
-One marginalizes another because at heart they have chosen to believe they ought to be superior and the other is or should be inferior.
-It is an issue of worship and idolatry as one elevates the self above the other and above the God of the cross in their life orientation.
+Ultimately, one buys into false premises about themselves and others because they want to.
+Applied to marginalization, one marginalizes another because at heart they have chosen to believe they ought to be superior and the other is or should be inferior.
+It is an issue of worship and idolatry as one elevates the self above the other who is made in God’s image, and in doing so also elevates themselves above the God of the cross in their life orientation.

-At this period in time, the individuals participating in the making of this movie widely acknowledged they were dealing with “people.”
+At this period in time, the individuals participating in the making of this movie widely acknowledged they were dealing with “people” (and one is also liable for creating or accepting dehumanizing labels).
 Their movie even celebrated these people’s liberation from slavery.
 And yet, they thought they could portray these same people as: inherently ugly (black), stupid and entertainingly simple.
 Is that how one treats a person?
 I think of Mr. Rogers showing us how to be good neighbors as he cooled his feat in his “yard” alongside a person of color and declared his consistent message that he was a “neighbor” and other people were on this basis worth interacting with, investing in and being treated as equals.
-But in this other show, they did not portray themselves as neighbors but as the “liberators,” even permitting the “black faced” actors of subservient roles to sing of their liberation from slavery.
+But in this other show, they did not portray themselves as neighbors, but as “liberators,” even permitting the “black faced” actors of subservient roles to sing of their liberation from slavery.

-If perhaps if it turned out that these people were and are not “black face” then their behavior towards them is condemned.
-Suddenly one has treated an equal horrendously and unacceptably while declaring oneself pittifuly their better.
+But the narrative of inferiority must stand because: If perhaps if it turned out that these people were and are not “black face,” then the pernicious behavior from their so-called saviors towards them is condemned.
+Suddenly one has treated an equal horrendously and unacceptably while declaring oneself pitifully their better.